rushikeshkamurthi/employee-management-front-end/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Note:
+dowload the back part from other repository back is developed using Spring boot on java it is  an API please reconfigure before use.